 I’m actually going to see a theatre show and a film in the cinema with audio description soon, both of which will be new experiences for me, so I’ll let you know how it goes.

-And that concludes my list.
-Like I say, I could probably double it if I thought about it for longer, but coming up with 10 wasn’t difficult.
+And that’s the end of my list.
+Like I say, I could probably double it if I thought about it for longer, but coming up with then items wasn’t difficult.
 Feel free to let me know if you share any of the same frustrations.
-I also make no apologies for linking to so many videos featuring Fashioneyesta – she’s awesome and we seem to agree on a lot of things, so it was just a natural fit for a lot of my points.
-If for some bizarre reason you’ve never heard of her or checked her out, pleae do so.
-Her blog and videos are wonderful. 🙂
+I also make no apologies for linking to so many videos featuring Emily from Fashioneyesta – she’s awesome and we seem to agree on a lot of things, so it was just a natural fit for a lot of my points.

 And finally, I would like to highlight the fact that the one thing I haven’t mentioned in the list above is my sight condition itself.
 It may cause frustrations sometimes, but I don’t feel upset that I have it.
 I’m actually comfortable with it as it stands.
 I’ve had it since birth, so I’ve never known any different.
 I therefore don’t feel I’ve lost anything, because I never had normal sight to lose in the first place, so I don’t know what normal sight is like.
 And not having normal sight hasn’t stopped me enjoying my life.
 I’m happy as I am, and I’ve achieved a lot already.
 So I have very little to complain about, and thus rarely do so.